USS America (LHA 6) Conducts Formation Exercise With U.S. Pacific Fleet

 PHILIPPINE SEA (Jan.
-22, 2022) From left to right, the Arleigh Burke-class guided missile destroyers USS Gridley (DDG 101) and USS Chafee (DDG 90), and the Ticonderoga-class guided-missile cruiser USS Mobile Bay (CG 53) steam in formation with the forward-deployed amphibious assault ship USS America (LHA 6).
-Operating as part of U.S. Pacific Fleet, Gridley, Mobile Bay, Chafee, and America are conducting training to preserve and protect a free and open Indo-Pacific region.
-(Photo by Mass Communication Specialist Matthew Bakerian)
+22, 2022) The Japan Maritime Self-Defense Force ship JS Hyuga (DDH 181), front, and the Wasp-class amphibious assault ship USS Essex (LHD 2), steam in formation with the forward-deployed amphibious assault ship USS America (LHA 6).
+Operating as part of U.S. Pacific Fleet, Essex and America, along with JS Hyuga, are conducting training to preserve and protect a free and open Indo-Pacific region.
+(Photo by Mass Communication Specialist 3rd class Theodore Lee)

 |Date Taken: